JackWangCUMT/PainLang/README.md

 # PainLanguage
-PainLanguage is an dynamic script language written in .NET
+PainLanguage is a dynamic scripting language written in .NET

 Main features:
  + fast expressions evalution